vaarn/vaarn.github.io/referee-rules.md

 **Morale:** Monsters and NPCs all have a morale bonus, usually between 1 and 10.
 When they face more danger than they were expecting, the referee will make a **morale roll** by rolling d20 and adding the NPC's morale bonus.
 If the result **does not exceed 15**, the NPC will attempt the flee, hide, or parley.
 Morale rolls can be triggered by defeating half of an enemy group, defeating a group's leader, or reducing a lone enemy to half HP.
 Other effects may trigger a morale roll at the referee's discretion.

 ## Monster Types
-**Biological:** Living creature, made from flesh and blood.
+**Biological:** A living creature, made from flesh and blood.
 No unusual resistances or weaknesses.

-**Fungal:** Creature formed from motile fungus.
+**Fungal:** A creature formed from motile fungus.
 Takes half damage from kinetic attacks such as bludgeoning, stabbing, etc. Takes double damage from fire or fungicide bombs.

 **Hypergeometric:** A creature that exists outside the bounds of Euclidean geometry.
 Takes double damage from hypergeometric weaponry.

-**Mineral:** a creature made from living rock or crystal.
+**Mineral:** A creature made from living rock or crystal.
 Immune to damage from suffocation, poison, radiation, electricity, extreme temperatures, or fungal spores.
 Takes double damage from bludgeoning weapons.

 **Outsider:** A being that is alien to our reality.
 Too strange to be categorised.
 Resistances and vulnerabilities vary wildly.

-**Psychic:** a creature with psychic powers.
+**Psychic:** A creature with psychic powers.
 May utilize Gifts and can detect **Psychic Gleam** (see below).

 **Synthetic:** An artificial creature, made from metal, plastic, and an ego-engine.
 Immune to damage from suffocation, poison, radiation, or fungal spores.
 Takes double damage from electrical attacks.
 Vulnerable to weaponised LogLang syntax.